zhcet-code-oasis/code-oasis-website/CONTRIBUTING.md

   `git push origin <add-your-branch-name>`

-  replacing `<add-your-branch-name>` with the name of the branch you created earlier, in my case it will be `git push origin larykmak`.
+  replacing `<add-your-branch-name>` with the name of the branch you created earlier, in my case it will be `git push origin feature/footer`.

 - #### Submit changes